avsculley/CommonCoreOntologies/IBA-ICE Refactor Changelog.md

 ### Added:

 1. Counterparts to IBA subclasses in the Cyber Ontology.
-These terms still need definitions, and the IBAs need to be edited such that they follow the pattern 'X is a IBA that is carrier of Y.' Note: I have not done anything that would promote any term in Cyber to the midlevel.
+These terms still need definitions, and the IBAs need to be edited such that they follow the pattern 'X is a IBA that is carrier of Y.' _**Note:**_ I have not done anything that would promote any term in Cyber to the midlevel.
 I have only edited Cyber such that it is more consistent with the refactor.

-2.
+## June 4, 2024

+### Added:

+#### Object Properties

+1. is_generically_dependent_part_of definition "x is generically dependent part of y =def. x & y are instances of generically dependent continuant, and x is continuant part of y."@en **_Note:_** Perhaps should be in BFO.
+   1. is_information_structure_of definition "x is information structure of y =def. x is an instance of information structure entity, y is an instance of Information Content Entity, and x is generically dependent continuant part of y."@en
+   2. is_information_content_part_of definition "x is information content part of y =def. x & y are instances of Information Content Entity, and x is generically dependent continuant part of y."@en